 Additionally, you can also partner with a company that offers sale-leaseback programs.
 These types of programs allow homeowners to sell their houses to the company, convert their equity to cash, and remain in the house as a renter.
 The cash can then be used toward the cost of tuition.

 If you’re wondering, “can a home equity loan be used for college?”
 The answer is yes.
 However, there are additional financial solutions that can help you convert your equity to cash without the financial risk.

-When the risks of a home equity loan are too high, explore an alternative solution with EasyKnock.
+When the risks of a home equity loan are too high, consider exploring an alternative solution with a sale-leaseback program.

-Our EasyKnock solution is not a loan.
-Instead, we provide sale-leaseback solutions.
-So, when we convert your home equity into fast cash, you won’t have to stress about repayments or your home being foreclosed.
+A sale-leaseback solution is not a loan.
+So, when you convert your home equity into cash, you won’t have to stress about repayments or your home being foreclosed.
 Instead, you can focus on building a successful foundation for you and your family’s glowing future without the worry of moving out.